-An application for a minor variance has been submitted by the above-noted owner to request relief from Zoning By-law Number 2010-40 as amended, to vary the parking requirements for a single detached residential dwelling with an accessory dwelling unit.
+An application for a minor variance has been submitted by the above-noted owner to request relief from Zoning By-law Number 2010-40 as amended, to vary the parking requirements for an existing single-detached residential dwelling to permit a new accessory dwelling unit.
 The requested relief is below.

+Relief By- Section Requirement Proposed

+law

-Relief By- law Section Requirement Proposed 1 2010- 40 5.3.1 exterior to a garage for a To provide three parking spaces exterior to a garage and one parking space inside of a garage for a dwelling unit and accessory dwelling unit
+2010- 40 exterior to a garage for a dwelling unit and accessory dwelling unit To provide two parking spaces exterior to a garage and one parking space inside of a garage for a dwelling unit and accessory dwelling unit